Perfumers Jean-Pierre Béthouart and Francis Deleamont

 Using exclusively synthetic aromachemicals to make a perfume has benefits and risks.
 Tweaking abstract chemical components can allow for an interesting use of qualities to make a statement (eg. Lauder’s Dazzling Silver or CdG’s Synthetic Series.)
 The trap is in trying to recreate notes otherwise provided by botanicals.
 Simulation is risky against a known quality, particularly botanical ones.

 Boucheron attempts to make a floriental using flower-analogues and amber-analogues.
-These chemicals come off as both thin (no flesh to grab a hold of) and over-amped (no dimmer and the fluorescence is blinding.)
+These chemicals come off as both thin (no flesh to grab a hold of) and over-amped (the fluorescence is blinding.)
 If the goal of using synthetics is to produce a facsimile of known botanicals, missing the mark by a smidge doesn’t read as a near miss, it reads as horrifying.
 Boucheron smells just like mid-1980s make-up looked: un-nuanced two-dimensional drawing on a three-dimensional figure.

 (image source scuolaesteticanapoli.com)